blog2i2j/cybersader..cyberbase/📁 06 - Learning, Notes/BHIS, Antisyphon/Assumed Compromise/39 - C2 SSH/39 - C2 SSH.md

 	- Enforcing signing and integrity checks can be a problem if you push around huge files - isolate the systems where you are going to do so
 - If you aren't managing IPv6 well, then you can do WPAD poisoning and other stuff
 - Once they have a C2 working, they are quickly figuring out the security posture of your network

+- Purview
+	- You can see nearly everything
+	- Purview logs are in UTC

+- Geo2Ip is confusing because ASNs map to the origin server even though the edge servers or duplicated ones can literally be anywhere on the planet

+- If you use application whitelisting, you can protect a bit more, but you really have to look at protocols with deep inspection on your firewall